Jason-Aviles/Sprint-Challenge-React-Smurfs/README.md

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

-client side refreshes server side doesnt
+client side doesnt server side refreshes

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

-get
+post put delete

 - [ ] Mention three tools we can use to make AJAX requests.

-post put delete
+fetch axios  ajax

 ## Project Set Up